Homicide: Life on the Street season 3

 The third season of Homicide: Life on the Street aired in the United States on the NBC television network from October 14, 1994, to May 5, 1995, and contained 20 episodes.
 It was the first full season of episodes.
 Beginning in the third season, Homicide was moved to Fridays at 10 p.m.
 EST, a timeslot the show would remain at until its cancellation in 1999.

 The third season saw all the original cast members return except for Jon Polito (playing Steve Crosetti), who was reportedly dropped at the request of NBC.
 Season 3 also marked the debut of character Lt.
 Megan Russert (Isabella Hofmann), and the final season for both Detectives Beau Felton (Daniel Baldwin) and Stanley Bolander (Ned Beatty).

 Celebrities who made guest appearance during the third season include Al Freeman Jr., Steve Buscemi, Tim Russert, Howie Mandel and Chris Noth.
 As with the previous seasons, Season 3 had several episodes air out of order resulting in continuity issues.
 To make up for this, the episodes "Crosetti" and "Nothing Personal" included title cards in the beginning to tell the viewers the episodes took place in the past.
 Season 3 also saw the first crossover between Homicide and Law & Order as Chris Noth makes a cameo appearance as Detective Mike Logan in the episode "Law & Disorder".

 The DVD box set of season 3 was released for Region 1 on October 28, 2003.
 The set includes all 20 season 3 episodes on six discs.

 Episodes

-When first shown on network television, multiple episodes were aired out of order.
-The DVD present the episodes in the correct chronological order, restoring all storylines and character developments.
+When first shown on network television, multiple episodes were aired out of the order in which they were produced.
+The DVD of this season presents the episodes in their correct chronological order, restoring all storylines and character developments.